dotnet/AspNetCore.Docs/aspnetcore/blazor/security/server/interactive-server-side-rendering.md

 JS interop interactions between the client and server are recorded in the server's logs with <xref:Microsoft.Extensions.Logging.ILogger> instances.
 Blazor avoids logging sensitive information, such as actual events or JS interop inputs and outputs.

 When an error occurs on the server, the framework notifies the client and tears down the session.
-By default, the client receives a generic error message that can be seen in the browser's developer tools.
+The client receives a generic error message that can be seen in the browser's developer tools.

 The client-side error doesn't include the call stack and doesn't provide detail on the cause of the error, but server logs do contain such information.
 For development purposes, sensitive error information can be made available to the client by [enabling detailed errors](xref:blazor/fundamentals/handle-errors#detailed-circuit-errors).